 Applicants must be in possession of a doctorate in the field of mathematics education, and it is desirable that the applicant has defended his/her doctoral thesis within the last five years.
-Cconsideration will also be given to applications from those who are within three months of completing their PhD.
+Consideration will also be given to applications from those who can document delivered PhD-thesis for evaluation.

 Applicants with a PhD in mathematics or mathematical science together with substantial recent and relevant research publications in mathematics education will also be considered for the position.